kiamygomes/osdp-team6/src/gmail_client_impl/README.md

 # Gmail Client Implementation

 ## Overview
-`gmail_client_impl` ships a concrete `mail_client_api.Client` backed by the Gmail API.
-It handles OAuth2 authentication, makes Gmail API calls, and returns `gmail_client_impl.message_impl.GmailMessage` objects.
+Gmail API implementation of the mail client interface with OAuth2 authentication.
+This package provides a production-ready Gmail integration that implements the abstract `Client` interface defined in `mail_client_api`.

 ## Purpose

-This package serves as the production-ready Gmail integration for the email assistant system:
+This package serves as the concrete Gmail implementation for the distributed mail client system:

-- **Gmail API Integration**: Connects to Gmail using official Google APIs
+- **Gmail API Integration**: Connects to Gmail using official Google APIs with full functionality
 - **OAuth2 Authentication**: Handles secure authentication with multiple modes (interactive/non-interactive)
-- **ABC Implementation**: Provides concrete implementation of all Client operations
+- **Interface Implementation**: Provides concrete implementation of all abstract Client operations
-- **Message Integration**: Works seamlessly with GmailMessage implementation
+- **Message Handling**: Seamlessly converts Gmail API responses to standard Message objects
-- **Dependency Injection**: Automatically registers itself as the Client implementation
+- **Dependency Injection**: Automatically registers itself as the Client implementation at import time

 ## Architecture